db0/Dune-CCG-for-OCTGN/README.markdown

 Because of the changes below all existing sets at v0.0 are now incompatible with the current definition.
 Please download the available v1.0 sets or wait for the patch.

 * Modified the card properties so that there is now only one property signifying the deck type of the card.
 Containing a value of either "Imperial" or "House".
-* Removed the card property "number" who I could seemingly has no purpose.
+* Removed the card property "number" which seemingly has no purpose.

 ### 1.0.9